Temporary Restraining Orders in New Jersey

 - The parties resided together at some point.

 If any of these apply to you, then you are subject to the Domestic Violence Act and you have standing to apply for a Temporary Restraining Order (TRO).
-In order to do so, you must be able to prove than an act of domestic violence occurred: i.e. harassment, stalking, assault, terroristic threats, etc. If a Superior Court Judge finds enough proof that a predicate act of domestic violence occurred, then a TRO will be issued.
+In order to do so, you must be able to prove than an act of domestic violence occurred: i.e. harassment, stalking, assault, terroristic threats, etc. If a Superior Court Judge (or Municipal Court Judge after court hours) finds enough proof that a predicate act of domestic violence occurred, then a TRO will be issued.
 The TRO can be issued in either the county in which the parties reside or the county in which the incident took place.

-The TRO will prevent any contact between the defendant and the plaintiff.
+The TRO, if issued, will prevent any contact between the defendant and the plaintiff.
 It will also list protected parties such as children, relatives, etc. and protected places such as homes, schools, relatives’ homes, etc. Finally, it will address any custody/visitation issues if the parties have minor children together.
+In addition, a Judge can even order temporary financial support so that bills are paid during the pendency of the case.
 This custody/visitation will remain in effect until the Final Restraining Order (FRO) hearing.

 What if I am not a protected party under the Domestic Violence Act?